-- Medical clearance; - Documentary evidence of your right to work in the UK; - Two satisfactory written references, one of which should be from your current or most recent employer; - Satisfactory Baseline Personnel Security Standard Checks for accessing Government records, Satisfactory Disclosure and Barring Service Clearance (depending on job position).
-This will be at a Basic, Standard or Enhanced level; - Probationary Period of 6 months; - Driving License check (for driving positions)
+- Medical clearance; - Documentary evidence of your right to work in the UK; - At least two satisfactory written references, one of which should be from your current or most recent employer; - Satisfactory Baseline Personnel Security Standard Checks for accessing Government records/networks if applicable to the post. - Satisfactory Disclosure and Barring Service Clearance (depending on job position).
+This will be at a Basic, Standard or Enhanced level if required. - Probationary Period of 6-months; - Driving License check (where driving is required for the job) - Evidence of Qualifications listed on your application form that are requirement for the post